PierreSenellart/provsql/doc/source/dev/memory.rst

 :cfile:`provsql_mmap.c` actually calls are:

 - :cfunc:`circuit_cache_create_gate` -- insert a gate into the
   cache.
-Returns ``true`` if the gate was *already* cached, in which case the caller can skip the IPC write.
-This is the fast path for :sqlfunc:`create_gate`: if a query allocates the same gate twice in the same backend (easy to trigger with shared sub-circuits), the second call is a hash-table lookup, not a pipe write.
+Returns ``true`` if the gate was newly inserted, ``false`` if it was already present.
+The return value does *not* gate the IPC write: :cfunc:`provsql_internal_create_gate` always falls through to the worker, because a cache hit only proves the token was seen by this backend, not that the worker has the gate (skipping the write on a hit silently dropped gates under concurrent backends).  :cfunc:`MMappedCircuit::createGate` is idempotent on already-mapped tokens, so the unconditional write is safe.

 - :cfunc:`circuit_cache_get_type` -- look up a gate's type.
   Returns ``gate_invalid`` on a miss; the SQL wrapper then